awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 Get-SSMDocumentList
 ```

-## Run PowerShell Commands or Scripts<a name="walkthrough-powershell-run-script"></a>
+## Run PowerShell commands or scripts<a name="walkthrough-powershell-run-script"></a>

 Using Run Command and the `AWS-RunPowerShell` document, you can run any command or script on an EC2 instance as if you were logged onto the instance using Remote Desktop\.
 You can issue commands or type in a path to a local script to run the command\.

 **Note**
-For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting Managed Instance from Scripts](send-commands-reboot.md)\.
+For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting managed instance from scripts](send-commands-reboot.md)\.

 **View the description and available parameters**